riscv-boom/riscv-boom/docs/sections/execution-stages.rst

-BOOM (currently) does not rename *any* of the CSRs, and in addition to the potential side-effects caused by reading or writing a CSR, **BOOM will only execute a CSR instruction non-speculatively.**\  [6]_ This is accomplished by marking the CSR instruction as a “unique" (or “serializing") instruction - the ROB must be empty before it may proceed to the Issue Window (and no instruction may follow it until it has finished execution and been committed by the ROB).
-It is then issued by the Issue Window, reads the appropriate operands from the Physical Register File, and is then sent to the CSRFile.
+BOOM (currently) does not rename *any* of the CSRs, and in addition to the potential side-effects caused by reading or writing a CSR, **BOOM will only execute a CSR instruction non-speculatively.** [6]_ This is accomplished by marking the CSR instruction as a “unique" (or “serializing") instruction - the ROB must be empty before it may proceed to the Issue Queue (and no instruction may follow it until it has finished execution and been committed by the ROB).
+It is then issued by the Issue Queue, reads the appropriate operands from the Physical Register File, and is then sent to the CSRFile.
 [7]_ The CSR instruction executes in the CSRFile and then writes back data as required to the Physical Register File.
 The CSRFile may also emit a PC redirect and/or